-I have only just been appointed liquidator on the 18th November 2015 and therefore my time spent on the case at this present time is negligible
+I have only just been appointed as Liquidator on the 5th November 2015 and therefore my time spent on the case at this present time is negligible.
+I will soon be making various enquiries in to the affairs of the Company.